tessel/t2-start/wifi.md

 ### Update

-Great! now that we're connected and authorized, let's check for updates.
-Run:
+Great!
+Now that we're connected and authorized, let's check for updates.
+If this is a new Tesse 2, use the `-f` flag to force a complete update to the latest and greatest:

+`t2 update -f`

+Next time you update this Tessel 2, you only need to type:

 `t2 update`